ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

 7. `cd` into this newly created directory, and `cd` into the database folder.
 The code for connecting to the service, and reading from and updating the database can be found in `server.js`.
 See [Code Structure](#code-structures) and the code comments for information on the app's functions.
-There's also a `public` directory, which contains the html, stylesheets, and JavaScript for the web app.
-But, to get the application to work, we first need to push the Docker image of this application to our {{site.data.keyword.registryshort_notm}}.
+A `public` directory contains the html, stylesheets, and JavaScript for the web app.
+However, to get the application to work, we first need to push the Docker image of this application to our {{site.data.keyword.registryshort_notm}}.

 8. Build and push the application's Docker image to your {{site.data.keyword.registryshort_notm}}.
 Specify the appropriate region and give the container a name.